In Australia, most married couples typically own property such as real estate as joint tenants in equal shares.

 It’s essential to understand potential tax obligations.

-Converting Joint Tenancy to Tenants in Common Post-Divorce
+Joint Tenancy to Tenants in Common Conversion

 In the aftermath of a divorce, it’s not uncommon for individuals to reassess property ownership structures, especially when both parties wish to retain some form of ownership or stake in the property.